HouzuoGuo/laitos/doc/[Daemon]-web-server.md

 - A home page in an HTML file.
 - Media files and other assets in directories.

-laitos offers a full range of specialised web services and such as [Twilio telephone/SMS hook](https://github.com/HouzuoGuo/laitos/wiki/%5BWeb-service%5D-Twilio-telephone-SMS-hook) hosted by the same web server.
-Explore them in [Components - rich web services](https://github.com/HouzuoGuo/laitos/wiki/Component-list#rich-web-services).
+The web server also hosts specialised web services such as telephone/SMS web hook, desktop-on-a-page, check out [Components - rich web services](https://github.com/HouzuoGuo/laitos/wiki/Component-list#rich-web-services) to explore and enable then.

 ## Configuration
 Construct the following JSON object and place it under JSON key `HTTPDaemon` in configuration file: